Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium: Introduction

 \section{Introduction}

-Observation of the first degenerate Fermi gas in 1999~\cite{demarco_DFG}, only four years after successful creation of a Bose-Einstein condensate~\cite{first_rb_bec}, widened the scope of experimental platforms where phenomena are predominantly governed by quantum statistics~\cite{Jeltes2007}.
+Observation of the first degenerate Fermi gas in 1999~\cite{1}, only four years after the successful creation of a Bose-Einstein condensate~\cite{2}, expanded the scope of experimental platforms where phenomena are predominantly governed by quantum statistics~\cite{3}.
 The choice of fermions for laser cooling is rather limited if compared to the number of available bosonic species.
-Among alkali atoms only lithium and potassium have long lived isotopes obeying Fermi statistics, $^6$Li and $^{40}$K. Laser cooling of the latter benefits from availability of high power CW lasers, nowadays primarily based on telecom technology~\cite{telecom_potassium_laser} or tapered amplifiers~\cite{potassium_TA_example}.
-Working with $^{40}$K has, however, a major drawback: natural potassium contains only 0.012\% of this isotope.
-Pioneering works that demonstrated laser cooling and trapping of several thousands $^{40}$K atoms loaded from a natural source~\cite{WilliamsonIII:98, cataliotti1998magneto} made it abundantly clear that an isotopically enriched source would be needed to provide sufficiently large atom number to implement evaporative cooling.
-Since then, nearly all experiments using fermionic potassium rely on sources enriched to 3\%-6\%~\cite{40K_enriched_demarco,40K_subdopp_cool_modugno}.
-The main issue with enriched potassium is its high price and limited availability - since the late nineties the price has gone up by more than an order of magnitude.
-As a result, experiments with enriched fermionic potassium do not use Zeeman slowers and almost exclusively rely on 2D MOTs~\cite{gokhroo2011sub} or double-stage MOTs~\cite{demarco_DFG} as a source of pre-cooled atoms.
-As opposed to other alkali species, single chamber apparatuses are rarely used with $^{40}$K, even though a single chamber design with a source located near the trapping region has enabled studies of the BEC-BCS crossover regime with $^6$Li~\cite{gunton_6Li2_bec}.
-In recent years some efforts have been made to bypass the need for potassium enrichment.
-Both a Zeeman slower~\cite{wu2011strongly} and a 2D MOT~\cite{Yang_2018} have been demonstrated but they have not been widely adopted by the community.
+Among alkali atoms, only lithium and potassium have long-lived isotopes obeying Fermi statistics, $^6$Li and $^{40}$K. Laser cooling of the latter benefits from the availability of high-power CW lasers, nowadays primarily based on telecom technology~\cite{4} or tapered amplifiers~\cite{5}.
+However, working with $^{40}$K has a major drawback: natural potassium contains only 0.012\% of this isotope.
+Pioneering works that demonstrated laser cooling and trapping of several thousands $^{40}$K atoms used single-chamber setups (like in this work) with a natural source of potassium~\cite{6, 7}.
+These early results made it abundantly clear that an isotopically enriched source would be needed to provide a sufficiently large number of atoms to implement evaporative cooling.
+Since then, almost all experiments using fermionic potassium have relied on sources enriched to 3\%--6\%~\cite{8,9}.
+The main issue with enriched potassium is its high price and limited availability -- since the late 1990s, the price has gone up by more than an order of magnitude.
+As a result, experiments with enriched fermionic potassium do not use Zeeman slowers and almost exclusively rely on 2D MOTs~\cite{10} or double-stage MOTs~\cite{1} as a source of pre-cooled atoms.
+As opposed to other alkali species, single-chamber apparatuses are rarely used with $^{40}$K, even though a single-chamber design with a source located near the trapping region has enabled studies of the BEC-BCS crossover regime with $^6$Li~\cite{11}.
+In recent years, some efforts have been made to bypass the need for potassium enrichment.
+Both a Zeeman slower~\cite{12} and a 2D MOT~\cite{13} have been demonstrated, but they have not been widely adopted by the community.